jakubvalenta/geoshare/README.md

 [![Translation status](https://hosted.weblate.org/widget/geoshare/svg-badge.svg)](https://hosted.weblate.org/engage/geoshare/)

-## When to use Geo Share
+Share a map link with Geo Share and the app will open it in another installed map app.

+**Supported map links**

+- Google Maps
+- Apple Maps (beta)

+**Example use cases**

-If someone sends you a Google Maps link, but you prefer using OpenStreetMap, you can share the link with Geo Share.
-The app will open it in an installed map app of your choice, such as OsmAnd or Organic Maps.
+When someone sends you a Google Maps link, but you prefer using OpenStreetMap, you can quickly open the same location in OsmAnd or Organic Maps.

-If you like finding places on Google Maps but prefer a different app for navigation, you can share the location from Google Maps with Geo Share.
-The app will open it in your favorite navigation app.
+When you like Google Maps for finding places, but you prefer a different app for navigation, you can easily switch from Google Maps to your favorite navigation app.

-You can also use the app to copy Google Maps links as geo: links to your clipboard.
+**Other features**

+- Show the geographic coordinates of a map link and copy them to clipboard as a
+  geo: link.
+- Paste map links directly into the app, instead of sharing them with it.

 ## Intro

-### How to view Google Maps locations in other map apps
+### How to show a map location in another map app

-Share a location from Google Maps app or from your web browser.
+Share a location from your map app or web browser.

 <img src="./app/src/main/res/drawable-mdpi/google_maps_share.webp"
-alt="Screenshot of Google Maps' share screen" width="540">
+alt="Screenshot of Google Maps’ share screen" width="540">

-Choose _Share geo\:_ and Geo Share will let you open the location in any installed map app.
+Choose _Open_ and Geo Share will let you open the same location in any installed map app.

 <img src="./app/src/main/res/drawable-mdpi/geo_share_open.webp"
 alt="Screenshot of Geo Share's share screen"